Rainbow Calsilica | Man-Made Stone

 Rainbow calsilica is a colourful material that was audaciously introduced at the world famous Tucson Gem and Mineral Show in 2002.
 It quickly attracted plenty of attention but also aroused suspicions about whether it really was a natural stone.

-The world's only supplier said he imported rainbow calsilica in large slabs from the state of Chihuahua in Mexico and it was 100% natural but experts really were not convinced.
-As well as renting a large corporate trade-stand that featured blown-up photographs of the mine in Mexico and rough material being extracted, the distributors also printed glossy catalogues which went into great detail about this newly discovered material.
-Someone had certainly invested an incredible amount of time money and effort to try and convince the world that rainbow calsilica was a natural stone.
+The world's only supplier said he imported rainbow calsilica in large slabs from the state of Chihuahua in Mexico and it was 100% natural but experts were not convinced.
+As well as renting a large corporate trade-stand that featured blown-up photographs of the mine in Mexico and rough material being extracted, the distributors also printed hundreds of glossy catalogues that went into great detail about this newly discovered material.
+Someone had certainly invested a huge amount of time, money and effort to try and convince the world that rainbow calsilica was a natural stone.

 Despite all the attention that it attracted, when geologists asked to carry out an inspection of the mine their requests were repeatedly denied.
 The reason they were given was the owners of the land wanted to protect the mine from exploitation so didn't want to reveal its location.

 Initial Analysis of Rainbow Calsilica